-Today is the memorial of Pope Saint John Paul II, canonized on May 1st, 2011 by Pope Benedict XVI, and canonized by Pope Francis on April 27.
-It was on this day in 1978 that Karol Wojtyla, Archbishop of Krakow, was installed as the 264th successor of Saint Peter, which seems aeons ago in more ways than one.
+Today, even if superseded by Sunday this year, is the memorial of Pope Saint John Paul II, who was beatified on May 1st, 2011 by Pope Benedict XVI, and canonized by Pope Francis on April 27 in 2014.
+This October 22nd was chosen as his feast, for it was on this day in 1978 that Karol Wojtyla, Archbishop of Krakow, was installed as the 264th successor of Saint Peter, which seems aeons ago in more ways than one.
 An era without the Internet, Facebook, smartphones and universal surveillance seems scarcely imaginable.
-His feast was added by Pope Francis two years ago, a welcome addition to the calendar of saints, not least since I happen to share, by a quirk of my own parents’ choice, the name he adopted.
+His feast was added by Pope Francis three years ago, a welcome addition to the calendar of saints, not least since I happen to share, by a quirk of my own parents’ choice, the name he adopted.

 All I can recommend is that you delve into what he wrote, even little bits and snippets, his audiences and addresses, his encyclicals and letters, all of which which are truly transformative.
 I know it changes the lives of the students with whom I read a number of his works, year by year.
 We as Catholics are called not to focus over-much upon the travails, follies, even the evils of this world, the form of which is already passing away.
 Our eyes, with Pope John Paul, should be on our heavenly homeland, towards which we are all on pilgrimage.
 The great Pontiff was so devoted to the Virgin Mother – his papal motto was Totus Tuus – I am all yours, and all I have is yours, adopted from Saint Louis de Montfort’s consecration.
 We should, with Karol Wojtyla, say a small fiat to God for what he wants to do with our lives – which means saying yes to each inspiration of the moment – we will soon be with him and all the saints in the heavenly Jerusalem.
 You may be surprised at what fruits may be borne on the way.